 Chances are, if you’ve been on a plane, you’ve been on holiday.
 If you’ve been on holiday, chances are you’ve been on a journey.
 But how do you go about getting from one place to another most efficiently and cost-effectively?
+If you consider traveling as a hobby, you may already know many of these tips on how to plan for a journey.
 You can take a number of steps to save time, money, and energy, from choosing the best mode of transport to working out which route to take.

 - Decide what you want to do and where you want to go.
 Start by making a list of places you want to visit to help you narrow down your options.
 You can ask yourself the following: